The Group Replication plugin has a configuration option to

 even if it has interfaces on public IPs, does not by default allow

 Group Replication connections from external hosts.
 For Group

 Replication connections between server instances that are on

 different machines, you must provide public IP addresses and

-specify these as an explicit whitelist.
+specify these as an explicit allowlist.
 If you specify any entries

 addresses are not added automatically, so if you use any of these,

 To specify an allowlist manually, use the

 option.
 You cannot change the allowlist on a server while it is an